HomeLatest NewsOpinionFinancially stressed telecom industry needs govt support in 2021

 Preferred Source of Google

-Like any other sector, the telecom industry was also impacted by the pandemic with a fall in the number of subscribers in March and April.
+Like any other sector, the telecom was also impacted by the pandemic with a sharp fall in the number of subscribers in March and April.
 However, business and individuals adopted digital ways, the telecom industry emerged as a saviour.

 Many telecom players have benefitted from a surge in the traffic of data and voice, due to which the telecom sector is performing well compared to other infrastructure sub-sectors.
 In the first quarter of this fiscal year through June, customer spending on voice and data services increased 16.6% year-on-year, amounting to Rs.
 35,642 crore (US$ 4.80 billion).